What are Team Principles?

 Positivity, clarity, and a shared purpose are stronger motivators for people than deadlines and to-do lists.

-Whether you are moving to Colindale or not (depending on your service), the modern workforce is changing to be more agile and have greater choice in how they deliver.
 Technology and modern working policies empowers staff with more choice of how, when and where they work.
 Measuring by output rather than presenteeism is a shift in how we work.

 Awareness of and commitment to shared values are more important to a team than its collective skills, talents, and experience.
 Outputs that you can be proud of and which reflects who you are is made more transparent with Team Principles.